R1leMargoulin/R1leMargoulin/README.md

 **⚡️ Quick Facts:**

-- I am currently preparing my internship in the USA. 🗺️
+- I am currently in internship in USA. 🗺️
 - I am the president of the CESI Experimental Robotics, my school’s robotics club 🤖
-- I am posting some video projects on my Linkedin
+- I am posting some video and projects on my Linkedin

 💼 **Current position:**

 - CESI engineering school - Computer sciences engineering student
-- CESI Lineact : Robotics research engineer apprentice
+- CESI Lineact - Robotics research engineer apprentice
+- University of Louisiana at Lafayette (LA) - research intern in robotics

 **🦾 Currently working on**: